Philadelphia Spinal Injury Lawyer

 - Diving accidents

-- Infections that cause spinal cord abscesses
+- Infections that form an abscess on the spinal cord

 Partial or total paralysis and loss of sensation may occur below the point of injury, so SCIs that are closer to the skull, among the bones called cervical vertebrae, are the most severe.
 If those injuries aren’t fatal, they usually result in complete disability because they interfere with the functionality of vital organs.

 Total paralysis and loss of sensation below the point of injury is called complete SCI, and nearly 50 percent of all SCIs fall into that category.
-Partial paralysis and sensation loss is called incomplete SCI.

 Paraplegia affects only two limbs – usually the legs or feet.

-An incomplete SCI can be just as serious as a complete SCI, depending on which nerves are affected.
+Partial paralysis and sensation loss is called incomplete SCI.
+However, incomplete SCI can be just as serious as a complete SCI, depending on which nerves are affected.